 Adults too can benefit from otoplasty, as there is no upper age limit for ear surgery.
 Besides patients seeking otoplasty for cosmetic reasons, ear reshaping can also reconstruct ears that have been injured in an accident.
 Additionally, earlobe surgery can be performed to repair earlobes that are torn from wearing heavy earrings or accidents.*

-During your consultation, Dr. Killingsworth will discuss options regarding anesthesia, as well as the many surgical techniques that are available to improve the appearance of your ears.
-The particular method Dr. Killingsworth recommends will depend on your procedure goals and expectations, your personal anatomy, and many other factors.
-Dr. Killingsworth will select the surgical technique that he feels will obtain the ideal outcome for you.*
+During your consultation, Dr. Killingsworth and his plastic surgery team will discuss options regarding anesthesia, as well as the many surgical techniques that are available to improve the appearance of your ears.
+The particular method recommended will depend on your procedure goals and expectations, your personal anatomy, and many other factors.
+Our ear surgeons will select the surgical technique that can best obtain the ideal outcome for you.*

 HOW IS OTOPLASTY PERFORMED?

 Otoplasty is typically performed as an outpatient procedure that can take two to three hours to complete.
 General anesthesia is commonly used for children, while adults and young adults may receive local anesthesia with oral sedation.
-If you have protruding ears, Dr. Killingsworth will reshape the supporting tissue of the ears (cartilage) in order to position your ears closer to your head.
+If you have protruding ears, your otoplasty surgeon will reshape the supporting tissue of the ears (cartilage) in order to position your ears closer to your head.
 This is accomplished through incisions placed behind the ears concealed in the natural skin crease.
 For ears that need to be reduced in size or ears that are protruding in the middle 1/3 of the ear, external incision of the front (outside surface) of the ear will be necessary.
-Dr. Killingsworth will place the incisions in inconspicuous areas.
+The incisions will be placed in inconspicuous areas.
 During ear reduction surgery, skin and cartilage will need to be removed before the incision(s) are sutured back together.*

 It is important to realize that the amount of time it takes for recovery from ear surgery varies greatly among individuals.
 For the first several days after your surgery, you should maintain head elevation as much as possible, and any pain can be controlled with oral medication.
 You will be instructed to wear gauze dressing or bandages for a few days to ensure that your ears heal in their new, corrected position.
 A headband to cover the ears should be worn at night to prevent the ears from bending during sleep.
 Straining, bending, and lifting should be avoided during the early postoperative period.
 Some patients find that mild swelling may persist for several weeks, although bruising typically disappears within two weeks.
 Most patients can resume normal activities within ten days or less and children usually require one to two weeks off from school for recovery.
 Thousands of cosmetic ear surgeries are performed every year.
 Since results are long-lasting, otoplasty is typically a rewarding surgery for many patients.*